gsantopaolo/reforge-ai/readme_old.md

 - 4.1mini was not able to make any succesfull build I had to switch to 4.1
 - sometimes in gen moder it was refusing to read, i guess the llm chosen the wrong tool no matter what feedback i gave it was not abe to read.
 Restartin made it works
-- gen moder, sometimes it makes sometimes it doesn't make it
+- gen mode, sometimes it makes sometimes it doesn't make it
 - manualy delete folder since agent does not have the capability to delete folders